Noiredd/PEGAS/docs/reference.md

 action   | `string`   | **Used only if** `type` **is** `"action"`.
 Name of the action group to toggle (case insensitive). isHidden | `boolean`  | (Reserved for internal usage: whether the event is to be displayed in the flight plan.) fpMessage| `string`   | (Reserved for internal usage: message to be displayed in the flight plan.)
+_processed| `boolean` | (Reserved for internal usage: detection of sequence analysis errors in `initializeVehicleForUPFG`.)

-Unless you're sure you know what you're doing, do not define the `isVirtual` key for your events.
+Unless you're sure you know what you're doing, do not define the `isHidden` key for your events.

 \* - for events of type `throttle`, `shutdown` and `roll`, the message will be automatically generated if you don't include any.